- Education and Science»

 - Greek & Roman History

-The Impact of Lycurgus and The Great Rhetra on Spartan Society
+Lycurgus and the Great Rhetra's Drastic Impact on Spartan Society

 Ancient Sparta was an authoritarian, militaristic polis that demanded discipline, order, and regimentation.
 An examination of Lycurgus’ reforms on Spartan society clearly accentuates the way the ‘founder of the Rhetras’ poses an indivisible significance to the development of Ancient Sparta.